 You’re at a disadvantage when you have major house damage or a total loss of your home.
-You face a home insurance claims process that could easily stretch out for more than a year, require reams of paperwork and leave you mentally and physically exhausted.
+You face a property insurance claim process that could easily stretch out for more than a year, require reams of paperwork and leave you mentally and physically exhausted.
 Unless you’ve already run the gauntlet of a major home insurance claim, you don’t know what to expect.
 Most people don’t learn much about insurance until they have a loss.

 Public adjusters work on behalf of policyholders to help people get all that they’re entitled to from insurance claims.
 They help evaluate damage and rebuilding costs, track the flow of insurance payments and amounts due, and work with home insurance companies to expedite their clients’ insurance claims.

 Here’s what takes many people by surprise when they have large home insurance claims, whether it’s due to fire or natural disasters.